 Planning your moving costs

-Moving Truck: If you plan on executing the move yourself, truck rental will likely be your biggest expenditure.
+Moving Truck: If you plan on executing the move yourself, moving truck rental will likely be your biggest expenditure.
 Moving companies can provide you with a quote based on the size and weight of your household goods and the distance of the move.
 Moving a three-bedroom house about 2,000 miles, for example, can cost up to $6,000.

 If you’re renting a truck (around $1,500 for a similar household/distance), keep in mind the cost of gas (currently about $3.39 per gallon nationally, according to AAA.com), tolls (28 U.S. states have at least one toll road), and your own time (the average American gets 16 holiday and vacation days each year).